PL/Java functions before 1.5.1 have been able to access a value of XML type as

 isn't able to recognize and honor the encoding declaration, but any standard

-XML parser would work as well from getBinaryStream
+XML parser would work as well from getBinaryStream, which should be

 preferred when possible.
 A parser working from the binary stream is able to